-- 1) ATP Tour Tournaments: Each main draw player is entitled to six (6) new balls per day for practice, free of charge, one (1) day prior to the start of qualifying until that player is eliminated.
-Once eliminated, he shall be entitled to three (3) new balls per day for practice.
-Players must return practice balls. - 2) ATP/Challenger Qualifying Competition: Players listed in the Pepperstone ATP Rankings (singles/doubles) who are practicing for qualifying competition are entitled to three (3) new balls per day for practice, free of charge, one (1) day prior to the start of the qualifying competition until that player is eliminated.
+- 1) ATP Tour Masters 1000 and ATP 500 Tournaments: Each main draw player is entitled to twelve (12) new balls per day for practice, free of charge, one (1) day prior to the start of qualifying until that player is eliminated.
+Once eliminated, he shall be entitled to six (6) new balls per day for practice.
+Players must return practice balls. - 2) ATP 250 Tournaments: Each main draw player is entitled to nine (9) new balls per day for practice, free of charge, one (1) day prior to the start of qualifying until that player is eliminated.
+Once eliminated, he shall be entitled to six (6) new balls per day for practice.
+Players must return practice balls. - 3) ATP/Challenger Qualifying Competition: Players listed in the Pepperstone ATP Rankings (singles/doubles) who are practicing for qualifying competition are entitled to three (3) new balls per day for practice, free of charge, one (1) day prior to the start of the qualifying competition until that player is eliminated.
 Players must return practice balls.
-For ATP Tour qualifying at combined events, each player is entitled to six (6) new balls per day until that player is eliminated. - 3) ATP Challenger Tour Tournaments: Each main draw player is entitled to three (3) new balls per day for practice, free of charge, from 12 Noon Saturday (Friday for events with a Sunday start) prior to the start of the event until that player is eliminated.
-Once eliminated, he shall be entitled to three (3) used balls per day for practice.
+For ATP Tour qualifying at combined events, each player is entitled to six (6) new balls per day until that player is eliminated. - 4) ATP Challenger Tour Tournaments: Each main draw player is entitled to three (3) new balls per day for practice (six (6) balls for Challenger 125 and 175 events), free of charge, from 12 Noon Saturday (Friday for events with a Sunday start) prior to the start of the event until that player is eliminated.
+Once eliminated, he shall be entitled to three (3) used balls per day for practice (six (6) balls for Challenger 125 and 175 events).
 Players must return practice balls. - D. Ball Logo.
-Tournaments may add an additional logo to the tournament ball under the following conditions. - 1) The logo is no larger than the logo of the ball manufacturer, and - 2) The logo is positioned on the side of the ball opposite the ball manufacturer logo.
+Tournaments may add an additional logo to the tournament ball under the following conditions. - 1) The logo is no larger than the logo of the ball manufacturer, and

+2) The logo is positioned on the side of the ball opposite the ball manufacturer logo.